Impressionism, the partakers of the expositions:

 Victor Vignon at other exhibitions:

 Vignon sometimes took part at regional exhibitions.
 In 1879 Vignon exhibited in Pau, together with Boudin, Caillebotte, Cals, Sisley (R272,p7+8;aR1).
 In 1880+81+96 Vignon exhibited with the ‘Société des Amis des Arts de Reims‘ (R272,p8).
 Vignon didn’t exhibit at the Salons of the Société des Artistes Français, nor at those of the Société National des Beaux-Arts (iR1).
 Sources neither mention that he exhibited at the Salon des Indépendents, nor at the exhibitions of Les Vingts in Brussels.
 Sources mention neither that works of Vignon were part of the important Durand-Ruel exhibitions in New York in 1886 (R88II,p496;R5,p153;R1,p531).
 From 1890-92 Vignon exhibited at the Expositions des Peintres-Graveurs français at the Durand-Ruel Gallery (R272,p8).
-In 1900 Vignon exhibits at the Centennale of the Exposition Universelle in a separate room for the Impressionist school (R116I,p294;R272,p8); he did so with 1 work and thanks to Docteur Viau (R88;aR1;aR5;iR3).
-At some other exhibitions in and outside France Vignon was represented with mostly just one work (aR7=iR261).
+In 1900 Vignon exhibited at the Centennale of the Exposition Universelle in a separate room for the Impressionist school (R116I,p294;R272,p8); he did so with 1 work and thanks to Docteur Viau (R88;aR1;aR5;iR3).
+At some other exhibitions in and outside France, Vignon was represented with mostly just one work (aR7=iR261).
 I mention:

 - 1907/12-10-31, Exposition ‘Exposition de Cent Vingt tableautins, peintures, aquarelles, pastels et dessins’ at the Galerie Eugène Blot in Paris, with 1 painting of Vignon (aR7=iR261).